|

 contribution was made to a gala concert featuring a variety of singing

-and instrumental groups which was held in the town's Cultural Centre.
+and instrumental groups and held in the town's Cultural Centre.

 |